 Most foods contain a mixture of fats.
 Even foods that contain healthy fatty acids may contain some saturated fats.
 Read labels and choose foods with the best ratio of healthy fats and unhealthy fats.

 If you are wondering whether you get enough “good” fatty acids in your diet, the answer is not simple.
 The U.S. Dietary Guidelines contain no guidelines for most fatty acids.
-There is a recommendation for linolenic acid (an omega-3) and for linoleic acid (an omega-6) for children and young adults.
+The exceptions to that are linolenic acid (an omega-3) and linoleic acid (an omega-6), for which the government does provide guidelines.
 For most people, the goal should be a well-balanced diet in which healthy fatty acids have taken the place of most saturated fats.

 One of the best things you can do for your heart is to replace saturated fats in your diet with unsaturated fats.
 Healthier fats reduce your cholesterol levels and cut your risk of heart attack and stroke.

-The American Heart Association recommends that people limit their intake of saturated fats to less than 7% of their caloric intake and their intake of trans fats to less than 1%.
+The American Heart Association recommends that people limit their intake of saturated fats to 5% to 6% of their caloric intake and their intake of trans fats to less than 1%.

 Omega-3s and omega-6s are both necessary for skin health.
 They keep skin elastic and reduce the effect of UV rays on the skin.
 They also help the skin function as a barrier, keeping moisture in and irritants out.
 A deficiency of omega fatty acids may cause various skin conditions.

 Fatty fish is one of the best sources of omega-3s.
 Older adults who eat a lot of fish show less cognitive decline than those who eat a diet high in saturated fats.

 Pregnant women need a good supply of omega-3s to ensure normal development of their babies.
 Omega-3s are especially important for fetal development of the brain and eyes.
 These essential fatty acids may also prevent depression during pregnancy and the postpartum period.

 These foods are some of the best sources of healthy fatty acids: